excalibur1234/pacui/README.md

 - `pacui -rt`
 - `pacui --rt`

 This principle can be used with all of PacUI's options.
-Here is another random example (of PacUI's hidden "List Packages by Size" option):
+Here is another random example (of PacUI's hidden LIST PACKAGES BY SIZE option):
 - `pacui LS`
 - `pacui -LS`
 - `pacui --LS`